 Consultation outputs and an assessment of the capability of each facility within Hartfield Park highlighted a series of requirements from each sporting group.
 It became evident that the aspiration to co-locate the Forrestfield Men's Shed with tennis and bowls would not be feasible.
-This led to an approach to Kalamunda District Hockey Club (KDHC) to ascertain whether a potential alignment of the FMS with the current facility could be possible.
-KDHC were supportive of this approach.
+This led to an approach to Kalamunda District Hockey Club (KDHC) and Forrestfield Flyers Tee Ball Club (FFTBC) to ascertain whether a potential alignment of the FMS with the current facility could be possible.
+KDHC and FFTBC were supportive of this approach.

 In addition, it became clear, the combination of rugby union and rugby league clubs within one building was unlikely to achieve a positive co-location solution due to competing seasons, resulting in the building and field infrastructure being required at similar times.
 As a result, the potential for the following developments to be undertaken together with the anticipated management arrangement were considered to be viable solutions:

 - Co-location Site 1: Shared Cricket and Rugby Union Facility: Joint Tenant Lease agreement between the City and co-tenants KDRUC (Winter Tenant) and FCC (Summer Tenant) on a five plus five-year term as per the City's current Community Group Lease policy. - Co-location Site 1: Shared Rugby League Facility: Seasonal Lease agreement between the City and KBRLC (Winter user) on a five plus five-year term as per the City's current Community Group Lease policy.
 Noting a suitable summer user may be identified by the City in the future.
-Access for FCC, LMCC and LMJCC is to be facilitated through an MOU between the City and each user. - Co-location Site 2: Shared Bowls and Tennis Facility: Joint Tenant Lease agreement between the City and co-tenants FDBC and FTC (both year round tenants) on a five plus five-year term as per the City's current Community Group Lease policy.
-Users are to have priority and sole access to their designated club areas, however shared areas (changerooms, toilets, storage and first aid room) will need to be negotiated. - Co-location Site 2: FMS: Lease agreement between the City and FMS (Year-round tenant) on a five plus five-year term as per the City's current Community Group Lease policy.
-Access to the hockey / teeball facility is to be facilitated through an MOU between KDHC and FMS.
+Access for FCC, Lesmurdie Mazenod Cricket Club (LMCC) and Lesmurdie Mazenod Junior Cricket Club (LMJCC) is to be facilitated through an MOU between the City and each user. - Co-location Site 2: Shared Bowls and Tennis Facility: Joint Tenant Lease agreement between the City and co-tenants FDBC and FTC (both year round tenants) on a five plus five-year term as per the City's current Community Group Lease policy.
+Users are to have priority and sole access to their designated club areas, however shared areas (changerooms, toilets, storage and first aid room) will need to be negotiated.